Jennifer Monson

 Jennifer Monson (born March 14, 1961) is an American dancer and choreographer.
 She has been actively creating dance work since the 1980s.
 She works with dance improvisation and creates choreography that is at times improvised or devised through scores, as well as collaborating with other dancers, visual artists, architects and scientists.
 Monson grew up in southern California and, at one point, wanted to be a park ranger.
 She was awarded the Foundation for Contemporary Arts Grants to Artists award (1998) and in 2000, Monson received the Creative Capital Performing Arts Award.
 She now resides in Illinois as a professor at the University of Illinois Urbana Champaign, after living in Williamsburg in Brooklyn from 1991–2002.
 At one point, she was also involved with the University of Vermont, where she was a professor at large from 2010–2016 with the dance, environmental studies, and library faculty.

+Early life

+Monson was born on March 14, 1961 in Claremont, California.
+She is the daughter of Julie and Jim Monson (1932-2021).
+She is the youngest of three children.
+Her siblings are John and Jamie.

-Choreographic Works
+Choreographic works

 Jennifer Monson began choreographing in 1983, after graduating from Sarah Lawrence College in Vermont.
 In 2000, she began to dive into dance in relationship to the environment almost exclusively, and by 2005, she had created iLAND.
 Four of her projects, "BIRD BRAIN", "iMAP/Ridgewood Reservoir", "The Mahomet Aquifer Project", and "SIP/Watershed", were crucial in her career of altering the role that dance plays in people's understanding on the environment.
 Her works have been presented all over the New York City area including the Kitchen and the Danspace Project.